peholmst/vaadin4spring/addons/eventbus/README.md

  }
 ```

+# Event Bus Topics
+Events can be published with a string based topic.
+This will distinguish which listener methods will be called.
+Therefore a topic must be provided when publishing events and at the listener methods.

 # Injecting the Event Bus

 The event bus is automatically enabled when you enable the Spring4Vaadin add-on.
 You can just autowire in an instance